SU_A_27

 [i] And how did your life change after the war?

 [r] Everything had stopped.
-No more sports.
+No more sport.
 It was dangerous to go outside.
-It was dangerous to talk to your neighbour.
-If you say something, they will kill you.
-Just like that right away.
+It was dangerous to speak to your neighbor.
+If you say something they will kill you.
+Immediately just.

 [i] And what was the reason?
-Why couldn’t you talk to your neighbors?
+Why couldn’t you speak to your neighbors?

 [i] So ordinary citizens were also from ISIS?

-[r] A lot did.
-Or they weren’t from ISIS but they had contacts or friends from ISIS or someone from the family.
-So…people talk when those people from ISIS come to your house and they say, “Yes, [name] said this. ”Aha.
-I’m going to kill him.
-That’s really dangerous to say something within… And I was really… I was really crazy.
+[r] Much.
+Or they were not of IS but they had contacts or friends, someone from the family.
+So … people speak, If those people come within their home and they say, between them: “Yes, [name] Has said this. ” “Aha.
+I’m going to kill him. ” “That is really dangerous to say something inside … And I was really … I was really crazy.

-[i] They come out on the street and say that?
+[i] They come on the street and say that?

 [i] Traditional clothes?

-[r] Put on traditional clothes.
-I said, “No. I’m not going to do that.
-I’ve had a bit of trouble with them.
-With statements.
-But I wasn’t afraid, but I have to because they were the government back then… So I was a little crazy to talk to them: “You can’t do that.
-You have to do this.
-But… In the end I did what they wanted.
-Otherwise I would be dead.
+[r] put on traditional things.
+I said: “No. I’m not going to do that. “” I have had a little problems with them.
+With speaking.
+But I was not afraid, but must, they are the government, were then … So I was a bit crazy to talk to them: “You can’t do that way.
+You have to do that way.
+I want like that. “” But … I was at the end what they wanted.
+Because otherwise I will be dead.

 [i] And do you remember the moment when you decided to flee?